 fix ID group-ID gcmc N X M type seed T mu displace keyword values ...

-molecule value = no or yes region value = region-ID region-ID = ID of region to use as an exchange/move volume maxangle value = maximum molecular rotation angle (degrees) pressure value = pressue of the gas reservoir (pressure units) fugacity_coeff value = fugacity coefficient of the gas reservoir (unitless)
+mol value = template-ID template-ID = ID of molecule template specified in a separate molecule command shake value = fix-ID fix-ID = ID of fix shake command region value = region-ID region-ID = ID of region to use as an exchange/move volume maxangle value = maximum molecular rotation angle (degrees) pressure value = pressue of the gas reservoir (pressure units) fugacity_coeff value = fugacity coefficient of the gas reservoir (unitless)

 This fix performs grand canonical Monte Carlo (GCMC) exchanges of atoms or molecules of the given type with an imaginary ideal gas reservoir at the specified T and chemical potential (mu) as discussed in (Frenkel).
 If used with the fix nvt command, simulations in the grand canonical enemble (muVT, constant chemical potential, constant volume, and constant temperature) can be performed.
 Specific uses include computing isotherms in microporous materials, or computing vapor-liquid coexistence curves.